 Which NBA fan bases have it the worst right now?
 It's a question that the Sports Misery Index tackled, and while we did an article on the top 25 in all sports, it's time to delve deeper into which NBA fans feel good about life and which are, quite frankly, miserable.

-The Index takes into account five factors: championships, playoff berths, playoff wins, heartbreaks and rival comparison, with recent events being weighted more than events that took place decades ago.
-We'll identify how each NBA team rates in each category.
-In this exercise, the higher the ranking, the greater the misery.
+The Index takes into account five factors: championships, playoff berths, playoff wins, heartbreaks and rival comparison -- plus a "misery bonus" for franchises that haven't won championships in 25-plus years.
+Recent events being weighted more than events that took place decades ago.
+You can read more on the categories in the cross-sport story, but we'll identify how each NBA team rates in each category.
+In this exercise, the higher the ranking, the more the misery.

 All-sport rank: 1

 Ranking by category: championships, 13; playoff berths, 1; playoff wins, 3; heartbreaks, 17; rival comparison, 1

 Why they're ranked here: While the Kings' 39 wins were the most they've had in 13 years, they still fell short of making the playoffs.
 That makes it 13 seasons in a row that Sacramento has sat out the postseason.
 That's the biggest bugaboo facing Kings fans right now, but the fact that their team hasn't won a playoff series in 15 years, hasn't won a championship (or even made the NBA Finals) since moving to Sacramento in 1985 and has had to watch the rival Warriors enjoy their dynasty has made following the Kings quite difficult.

 Moving forward: While the Kings weren't really part of the July transaction frenzy, they've built a nice young talent base the last few years.
 With Buddy Hield, De'Aaron Fox and Marvin Bagley III leading the way, it wouldn't be surprising if the Kings' postseason drought ended this season.